 Classic bubbly, with notes of lemon, beeswax, baking bread, dark honey and grapefruit.
 On the palate, a creamy mousse is underlay with tingling acidity and energy.
 Flavours of biscuit, lemon-lime, green apple and pear.
 There is some yeasty character, but the autolytic notes don’t overwhelm the fruit.
 Chill and serve with caviar and crackers, or freshly shucked oysters.

-Chardonnay and Pinot Noir are commonly blended together to produce sparkling wines around the world.
+Chardonnay, Pinot Noir and Pinot Meunier are commonly blended together to produce sparkling wines around the world and are the 3 grapes allowed in the Champagne AOC .
 The best cuvées are typically made in the traditional méthode champenoise.
 Wines made in this style can be crisp and fresh-tasting in some examples, steely and mineral-driven in others, or have characteristics of bread, toast and butter.
 Some of the best wines will have elements of each of these and be rich, integrated and ageworthy.
-Grapes used in sparkling Chardonnay/Pinot Noir wines are picked earlier than those used in still wines to maximize acidity.
+Grapes used in sparkling wines are picked earlier than those used in still wines to maximize acidity.
 The style is therefore suited to cool-climate viticulture.